tjaehnel/MPDart/README.md

 "THE LESSER BEER-WARE LICENSE" (Revision 1):
 <tjaehnel@gmail.com> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+If we meet some day, and you think this stuff is worth it, you could buy me a beer in return.
-Anyway, since I do not drink beer at all, don't waste your money.
+But since I do not drink beer at all, don't waste your money.

 Reference Beerware License: http://people.freebsd.org/~phk/